SenatorMorra/pg-ninja/README.md

 JSON connection object for `pg`

-logging default is `true` so each `pg-nijna` operation leads to log record about it.
+logging default is `true` so each `pg-ninja` operation leads to log record about it.
 `false` value does not provide any console records.

 colors for operations: